someshugar445/BikeRentalProject1/README.md

 # Bike Rental Count Prediction

+### Data Set:
-Data Set - 1.day.csv
+1.day.csv

+### Problem statement:
-Problem statement - The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings.
+The objective of this Case is to Predication of bike rental count on daily based on the environmental and seasonal settings.

-The details of data attributes in the dataset are as follows:
+### Data attributes:

 instant: Record index